-All subjects / papers for Semester II will be internally assessed by the institute
+All subjects / papers for Semester II will be internally assessed by the institute .

-. .
 The Criteria for the internal marks is given below

-The marks of term work shall judiciously awarded depending upon the quality of the term work including that the report on experiments assignments.
+2. The Criteria for the internal marks is given below The marks of term work shall judiciously awarded depending upon the quality of the term work including that the report on experiments assignments.
 The final marks will be awarded if the term work warrants the satisfactory the appropriate completion of the assignments.
 The following weightage of marks shall be given for different components of term work

-- Class test [2 X 20] will be converted into 20 Marks Assignments, Role Plays, Case Studies, Presentations, Projects, Quizzes - [2X10] will be converted into
+- Class test [2 X 20] will be converted into 20 Marks Assignments, Role Plays, Case Studies , Presentations, Projects, Quizzes - [2X10] will be converted into Attendance and Class Participation [50%-75%: 03 Marks; 76%-80% 05 Marks 81%-90%: 07Marks 91% onwards: 10Marks]

-10 Marks

-• Attendance and Class Participation 10 Marks [50%-75%: 03 Marks; 76%-80% 05 Marks 81%-90%: 07Marks 91% onwards: 10Marks]